rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_java_metrics/01_metric_creation/index.md

 <gif of restarting application >

+### 📌 Task #4: Finding your metric

-**2.3** Open the Data Explorer and search metrics by the name you've set as your ENVIRONMENT variable in the begining of the Hot Session.
+Open the Data Explorer and search metrics by the name you've set as your ENVIRONMENT variable in the begining of the Hot Session.
 Be aware it may take a couple minutes for your new metric to appear.

 ![Settings](../../../assets/images/03-01-metrics.png)